extremenetworks/Integrations/Infoblox/ext_attributes/README.md

 ## Extreme Management Center configuration

-### Prepare InfoBlox extensible attributes in Infoblox
+### Prepare Infoblox extensible attributes in Infoblox
 * Update the variables in the XMC2IB-first-once.py
 ![XMC2IB-first-once](XMC2IB-first-once.png)
 * Upload the 'XMC2IB-first-once.py' script to the Extreme Management Center.
 * Change the script to be executable: